alexmurray/ubuntu-security-podcast/content/episode/episode-8.md

 +++
 title = "Episode 8"
-description = "This week we look at some details of the 15 unique CVEs addressed across the supported Ubuntu releases and more." date = 2018-10-22 lastmod = 2018-10-22T14:41:00+10:30 draft = false weight = 1001 episode_image = "img/episode/default.png"
+description = "This week we look at some details of the 15 unique CVEs addressed across the supported Ubuntu releases and discuss some of the security relevant changes in Ubuntu 18.10, plus a refresh of the Ubuntu CVE tracker and more." date = 2018-10-22 lastmod = 2018-10-22T14:43:30+10:30 draft = false weight = 1001 episode_image = "img/episode/default.png"